-Ian Marshall is a Fellow of the American Society of Marine Artists and he is a Past President of the Society.
+Ian Marshall is a Fellow of the American Society of Marine Artists (ASMA) and he is a Past President of the Society.
 He was the author of four books of paintings, Armored Ships, Ironclads, Passage East and Flying Boats.
 His work hangs in the permanent collections of the U.S. Naval Academy Museum at Annapolis, the Royal Naval Museum at Portsmouth, England, the Scottish United Services Museum at Edinburgh Castle, Maine Maritime Museum, Lloyds of London, Foynes Flying Boat Museum, Co.
 Limerick, Ireland, Botswana National Museum and the Royal Netherlands Navy Museum at Den Helder, Netherlands.

 Ian comes from the County of Fife, in Scotland.
 He acquired his qualifications as an architect at the University of Cape Town and the University of Pennsylvania.
 His architectural career was in private practice largely in East and Central Africa and he is a member of AIA, RBA and RIAS.
 His wife is from Massachusetts and she lives in a house he designed in Freedom, NH on the north shore of Lake Ossippe.